kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_baremetal/_index.en.md

-The first approach is recommended if your provider is [natively-supported][compatibility-providers] (AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, OpenStack, Packet, and VMware vSphere), and is covered in [creating-clusters].
+The first approach is recommended if your provider is [natively-supported][compatibility-providers] (AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, OpenStack, Packet, and VMware vSphere), and is covered in [Creating a Kubernetes cluster tutorial][creating-clusters].

 This tutorial focuses on bare metal without the usage of any provider to create the required infrastructure.
 Therefore, you need to create the required infrastructure on your own.